-Buying or selling your business can be complicated and expensive for both parties if it’s not handled correctly and no two transactions are the same.
+Buying or selling a business can be complicated and expensive for both parties if it’s not handled correctly and no two transactions are the same.
 We can provide you with the assistance and guidance you need to steer you through the process so that you can put your plan together and are able to manage negotiations through to completion.
-We’ll help you avoid any pitfalls, ultimately saving you time, money and a lot of unnecessary stress.
+Wise & Co will help you avoid any pitfalls, ultimately saving you time, money and a lot of unnecessary stress.

 The way in which you buy or sell a business can have significant ramifications with the main driver usually being tax.
-If it’s a limited company, the decision as to whether you buy the assets as opposed to the shares can give rise to completely different outcomes and costs.
-We can advise you on the best route to take and help you to balance them with the competing interests of the party you are dealing with at an early stage.
+If it’s a limited company, the decision as to whether you buy the assets, as opposed to the shares, can give rise to completely different outcomes and costs.
+Wise & Co can advise you on the best route to take and help you to balance them with the competing interests of the party you are dealing with at an early stage.

 Get a professional valuation for the business and research any funding that you might need at an early stage.